crawlerufsc/control-module/README.md

-# planner-module
+# control-module
 Crawler's low level driving control module<br />
  <br />
 module | description
 --- | ---
-hal/ | Hardware Abstraction Layer for requesting Crawler control serialcomm/ | raspberry pi serial communication with ack control servo_controller/ | arduino control code + serial communication with ack control tests/ | test cases for this module utils/ | util methods (mainly for testing purposes)
+hal/ | Hardware Abstraction Layer for requesting Crawler control lib/ | Packaging config for building the control module  as a shared lib for importing in other modules such as the planner or slam. serialcomm/ | raspberry pi serial communication with ack control arduino_controller/ | arduino control code + serial communication with ack control tests/ | test cases for this module utils/ | util methods (mainly for testing purposes)
 <br />